-Net cash used for investing activities was \$298.8 million, \$84.4 million, and \$56.4 million during 2016, 2015, and 2014, respectively.
+Net cash used for investing activities was \$73.2 million, \$298.8 million, and \$84.4 million during 2017, 2016, and 2015, respectively.

-During the year ended December 31, 2016, we used \$215.9 million for the Acquisition.
-These facilities will complement our existing Wood Products business and enable us to better serve our customers in the eastern and southeastern U.S. In addition, we used approximately \$83.6 million of cash for purchases of property and equipment, which included business improvement and quality/efficiency projects, replacement and expansion projects, expenditures to restart certain idled assets at our recently acquired Roxboro, North Carolina, facility, and ongoing environmental compliance.
+During the year ended December 31, 2017, we used approximately \$75.5 million of cash for purchases of property and equipment, which included business improvement and quality/efficiency projects, replacement and expansion projects, and ongoing environmental compliance.
 Quality and efficiency projects include quality improvements, modernization, energy, and cost-saving projects.
-Purchases of property and equipment included approximately \$8 million for environmental compliance in 2016 and we expect to spend approximately \$3 million in 2017.
+Purchases of property and equipment included approximately \$2 million for environmental compliance in 2017 and we expect to spend approximately \$1 million in 2018.
+For the year ended December 31, 2017, we received asset sales proceeds of \$2.5 million, primarily from the sale of machinery and equipment in our Wood Products segment.

-Excluding potential acquisitions, we expect capital expenditures in 2017 to total approximately \$75 million to \$85 million.
+Excluding potential acquisitions, we expect capital expenditures in 2018 to total approximately \$75 million to \$85 million.
 This level of capital expenditures could increase or decrease as a result of a number of factors, including our financial results, future economic conditions, and timing of equipment purchases.
-Our capital spending in 2017 will be for business improvement and quality/efficiency projects, replacement projects, restart of idled assets at our Roxboro, North Carolina, facility, and ongoing environmental compliance.
+We expect our capital spending in 2018 will be for business improvement and quality/efficiency projects, replacement projects, and ongoing environmental compliance.